 - 1 large egg slightly beaten

-- 100g of walnuts or pecans chopped about a cup
+- 100 g walnuts or pecans chopped about a cup

-- Add the flour, sugar, salt, yeast and cinnamon to the TM bowl and sift on speed 6 for 3 seconds
+- Add the flour, sugar, salt, yeast and cinnamon to the TM bowl and sift MC in 3 seconds /speed 6 set aside

-- Add the egg, oil, buttermilk and water.
-Mix on speed 4 until the ingredients come together.
-Approx. 8 sec.
+- Add the egg,then mix on speed 4 until the ingredients come together.
+Approx. 8 – 10sec.
 The dough should be soft and pliable, tacky but not sticky.
 If your dough needs a little adjustment to get it to this stage now is the time.
 If it's too dry, add a sprinkle of water or too wet, add a tablespoon at a time extra flour to get this dough on the right track.

 - Using the interval speed knead for 4 mins.
 (8 mins by hand or stand mixer)

 - Now to get the figs and walnuts into the bread evenly, here is my method.
-Remove dough from the TM bowl onto a very lightly floured board.
-If you put too much flour on your board, you will run the risk of having a heavy dry loaf.
-Roll out your dough, flattish with a rolling pin or just stretch it out with your hands, and sprinkle over with the figs and walnuts.
+When the dough is puffy remove dough from the TM bowl onto a very lightly floured board.
+If you put too much flour on your board, you risk having a heavy dry loaf.
+Roll out your dough, flattish with a rolling pin or stretch it out with your hands, and sprinkle over with the figs and walnuts.
 Press down to adhere a bit, then roll up, fold up, whatever you like really, then you can give it a little kneed.
 This will make sure everything gets distributed nicely.